sebasibarguen/udacity-nanodegree-visualization/README.md

 *For the third version, the biggest changes based on feedback were:*
 1. Fixed issue with some labels in first visualization being different sizes
 2. Updated the labels in legend
+3. Updated the x and y axis labels for both lower charts.

 ![Version 4](/img/visualization_v4.png)